Racehorse injuries: Flat racing

-In Japan from 1987−2000, 1.83% of runners had an acute bone fracture incurred during a race that resulted in failure to race within three months or permanent retirement, euthanasia, or death.
+In Japan from 1987 to 2000, 1.83% of runners had an acute bone fracture incurred during a race that resulted in failure to race within three months or permanent retirement, euthanasia, or death.

 Jump racing

 Jumps racing has long been steeped in controversy due to its high mortality rate.
 This brand of racing requires Thoroughbred horses to leap over a succession of fences and are generally longer distances than non-jump races.
 There are hurdle races (shorter distances and lower obstacles), and steeplechase races (longer distances and higher obstacles).
 Animal welfare groups have been campaigning for around 30 years to abolish hurdle and steeplechase events in Australia.
 Many aspects to the sport pose serious risk to horses, and it harms horses at a higher rate than flat racing.
 In 1991, an Australian Senate Select Committee address on animal welfare concluded they had serious concerns about the welfare of horses in jumps races and recommended that state governments across the country phase out jumps racing over a three-year period.
 New South Wales and Tasmania abandoned the sport in 1997 and 2008 respectively, but Victoria and South Australia continued the races.
 Jumps racing has never been the massive industry in Australia that it is in Britain and Ireland, but even there some tracks have discontinued National Hunt racing.
 Nottingham was the first to discontinue jumps racing in 1996, followed by Windsor in 1998 (where it is being reinstated for the 2024/25 season) and Wolverhampton in 2002.
 Lingfield and Kempton have considered discontinuing jumps racing as well.